dodgez/redit/README.md

 - Syntax highlighting
 - Mouse support (dependent on terminal emulator)
 - Undo and redo history
+- Command palette (see section below for a list of commands)

 ### In-Progress
 Roughly listed in order of priority:
 - Directory opening (medium)
-- Refactor editor prompt for generic command input (hard)
 - Search (hard)
 - Better Ctrl-Arrow key navigation (medium)
 - Ask to reload file when changed on disk (hard)